Archive for the ‘Anecdotes’ Category

 Years

-Read MoreThe role of social networks in IT systems implementations
+Read MoreThe role of a story in lessons learning

 Read More